DefTruth/lite.ai.toolkit/README.md

 ### 3.3 Model Zoo for Lite.AI.

 Note that the models here are all from third-party projects.
-Most of the models were converted by *Lite.AI*, and others were referenced from third-party libraries.
+Most of the models were converted by *Lite.AI*.
 In Lite.AI, different names of the same algorithm mean that the corresponding models come from different repositories, different implementations, or use different training data, etc. ✅ means passed the test and ⚠️ means not implements yet but coming soon.
 For classes which denoted ✅, you can use it through *lite::cv::Type::Class* syntax, such as *[lite::cv::detection::YoloV5](#lite.ai-object-detection)* .
 More details can be found at [Examples for Lite.AI](#lite.ai-Examples-for-Lite.AI) .
 ([Baidu Drive](https://pan.baidu.com/s/1elUGcx7CZkkjEoYhTMwTRQ) code: 8gin) <div id="lite.ai-2"></div>

 <!---